kof/examples/readme.md

 ## Moved

-The new place for exmaples is [here](https://github.com/cssinjs/jss/tree/master/examples)
+The new place for examples is [here](https://github.com/cssinjs/jss/tree/master/examples)